Own-Data-Privateer/hoardy-web/README.md

   Now multiply all those values.
   **That's, on average, how many useful pages you unrecoverably lost today.**

-  Wouldn't it be nice if there was a tool that would, **in background, automatically, silently, and efficiently archive everything your browser fetches from the network while you surf the web, allowing you to search and replay captured versions of previously visited web pages later**.
+  Wouldn't it be nice if there was a tool that would allow you to **automatically and efficiently archive everything your browser fetches from the network while you surf the web, allowing you to search and replay captured versions of previously visited web pages later**.

 - Do you frequently find yourself making custom website data scrapers, for accessibility and/or data extraction reasons?